alabiibrahim/Credit-Card-Fraud-Risk-Analysis/README.md

 ORDER BY Fraudulent_Transactions DESC;

---bq12: which transaction locations are associated with the highest fraud occurrence?
+--bq12: Which transaction locations are associated with the highest fraud occurrence?

 SELECT [Country], [Transaction_Location],
         COUNT(*) AS Fraudulent_Locations,